-As Group Enterprise and Group Digital Life expand their business operations across the region and around the world, exposure to similar political and socio-economic risks may increase in the future.
+As our Enterprise and Digital Life businesses expand their business operations across the region and around the world, exposure to similar political and socio-economic risks may increase in the future.

-REGULATORY AND LITIGATION RISKS Regulatory Risks
+REGULATORY AND LITIGATION RISKS

+Regulatory Risks

 Our businesses depend on licences issued by government authorities.

 Failure to meet regulatory requirements could result in fines or other sanctions including, ultimately, the revocation of licences.
-Our global operations are subject to extensive government regulations, which may impact or limit our flexibility to respond to market conditions, competition, new technologies or changes in cost structures.
+Our operations are subject to extensive government regulations, which may impact or limit our flexibility to respond to market conditions, competition, new technologies or changes in cost structures.
 Governments may alter their policies relating to the telecommunications, IT, multimedia and related industries, as well as the regulatory environment (including taxation) in which we operate.
 Such changes could have a material adverse effect on our financial performance and operations.